hut6/dev-resources/Hut6-osx-dev-setup.md

 Check every is configured properly and fix issues if needed with ``$ brew doctor``.

-## Install additional formulae and commonly used packages
+## Additional formulae and commonly used packages

 Install some common Homebrew packages such as **grep, wget, git, node, php**.
 This requires **Mathias’s dotfiles** to be installed.